 What is a VPN?

 A virtual private network (VPN) is a network of dedicated servers, which run a VPN service.
 The VPN service then makes a secure internet connection available through that infrastructure.
+This is good for maintaining integrity in business communications or for managing anonymity when surfing the web.

 How does a VPN work?